13 charged in drug sales over apps near University of Texas

 Former University of Texas at San Antonio professor Rose Rodriguez-Rabin is accused of providing Prasad with methamphetamine-laced counterfeit drugs “on numerous occasions,” Sofer said.

-Rodriguez-Rabin and a co-defendant, Brandon Sims, are awaiting trial after being indicted in January for distributing counterfeit Adderall pills to UTSA students and others using “a consumer app similar to DoorDash” to market and sell the drugs as part of the same operation Prasad ran, Sofer said.
+Rodriguez-Rabin and a co-defendant, Brandon Sims, are awaiting trial after being arrested in December 2019 for distributing counterfeit Adderall pills to UTSA students and others using “a consumer app similar to DoorDash” to market and sell the drugs as part of the same operation Prasad ran, Sofer said.

-Attorneys for both Rodriguez-Rabin and Sims did not immediately return calls for comment.
+An attorney for both Rodriguez-Rabin did not immediately return calls for comment.
+An attorney for Sims declined to comment.

 Two other suspects overdosed and died during the investigation, which began in 2019, Sofer said.

-Note: A previous version of this story incorrectly stated Rose Rodriguez-Rabin and Brandon Sims were arrested in January.
-They were arrested in December 2019.